ComponentsExpandables

 Each expandable has:

-• Use the expand/collapse icon on the right side of the header to choose the default state.
+• Use the expand/collapse icon on the right side of the header to set the default state.

-• When you click it while the item is open, the tooltip shows “Set Default State to Collapsed” (and vice versa).
+• When you click it while open, the tooltip shows “Set Default State to Collapsed” (and vice versa).

-• This only affects how it appears when the page first loads; readers can still open/close it afterward.
+• The default state only affects how the page appears when it first loads; readers can still open and close it.

 1. Place your cursor on a new line.

-2. Type / and search for Expandable Group.
+2. Type / and search for Expandable Group, then insert it.

-• Click the +** button** centered at the bottom of the group to add another expandable item.
+• Use the + button at the bottom of the group to add another item.

-• Click the trash icon on the right of an item to delete just that expandable.
+• Click the trash icon on an item to delete just that expandable.

-• Edit titles and content exactly as you do for a single expandable.
+• Edit titles and content just like a single expandable.

 <Expandable title="Click to expand" default-open="false">